As a data journalist, I love uncovering hidden patterns and diving deep into complex stories. Some of my most recent freelance articles include:

 What's up with The Donald?
 An analytic tool capturing the latest misinformation trend

-From 2020 through 2022, I was an research-reporter at First Draft, a leading nonprofit focuses on tracking and researching online misinformation globally.
-I wrote a daily newsletter alerting journalists the latest misinformation narratives and online trends throughout the COVID-19 pandemic and the 2020 election.
+From 2020 through 2022, I was an senior research-reporter at First Draft, a leading research group in online misinformation globally.
+I wrote a daily newsletter alerting journalists to the latest misinformation narratives and online trends throughout the COVID-19 pandemic and the 2020 election.
 I also led an exclusive investigation into how Radio Free Asia, a US government-funded news outlet, repeatedly promoted anti-vaccine narratives abroad during the early rollout of the COVID-19 vaccines:

 Chinese-made vaccines are being subject to misleading narratives